-Goldcorp reported its 2015 gold production from Red Lake of 375,700 ounces, at an average mined ore grade of 18.44 grams per tonne, at an all-in sustaining cost of \$906 per ounce.
-Reported production for three months ended March 31, 2016 of 78,800 ounces of gold from 162,000 tonnes of ore milled at a grade of 16.27 grams per tonne.
-Goldcorp expects 2016 annual production at Red Lake to be between 300,000 and 330,000 ounces of gold.
 Goldcorp anticipates completing 81,000 metres of exploration diamond drilling on its Red Lake property in 2016.
-Goldcorp reported proven and probable reserves as of December 31, 2015, as reported at March 31', 2016, were 7.10 million tonnes at 9.10 grams per tonne for a total of 2,080,000 ounces of gold.
+Goldcorp reported proven and probable reserves as of December 31, 2015, as reported at March 31, 2016, were 7.10 million tonnes at 9.10 grams per tonne for a total of 2,080,000 ounces of gold.
 Measured and indicated resources at Goldcorp's Red Lake property were also reported at 3.71 million tonnes at 19.02 grams per tonne for 2.27 million ounces of gold.
 Inferred gold resources are reported to be 3.45 million tonnes at 19.86 grams per tonne for 2.20 million ounces.

-Goldcorp's continuing exploration and evaluation of its 100% owned, high-grade, HG Young deposit at Red Lake is expected to result in a concept study in the fourth quarter of 2016, which, assuming a positive business case, will lead to a pre-feasibility study commencing in the first half of 2017.
-Ongoing exploration and production success by Goldcorp at Red Lake continues to demonstrate the prospectively of the Red Lake camp.
+Goldcorp's continuing exploration and evaluation of its 100% owned, high-grade, HG Young deposit at Red Lake is expected to result in a concept study in the fourth quarter of 2016, which, assuming a positive business case, will lead to a pre-feasibility study commencing in the first half of 2017 with a decline from surface that will provide access to for further exploration and bulk sampling.